rvprasad/DyCo4J/README.md

    "INFO", "FIXME", and "ASSUMPTION" to uncover various bits of information not captured elsewhere.
- - If you want to run _instrumentation_ tests using tools other than Gradle, then remember to add `-ea -Dlogging.jar=../logging/build/libs/dyco4j-logging-X.Y.Z.jar` to VM options.
+ - If you want to run _instrumentation_ tests using tools other than Gradle, then remember to passing `-ea -Dlogging.jar=../logging/build/libs/dyco4j-logging-X.Y.Z.jar` as a VM option.
- - If you want to add new tests, then look at the flow in _CLITest_, _AbstractCLITest_, and _CLIClassPathConfigTest_ to understand how to set up and tear down artifacts.
+ - If you want to add new tests, then refer to _CLITest_, _AbstractCLITest_, and _CLIClassPathConfigTest_ to understand how to set up and tear down artifacts.

 ## Attribution